ewalker991/Python-CLI/readme.md

 - From there, the rest of the prompt will guide you the rest of the way.

-- In the CLI window where you've activated the Postgres Database, you can type `SELECT * FROM bookmark` to see all of the bookmarks that have been added.
+- In the CLI window where you've activated the Postgres Database, you can type `SELECT * FROM bookmark;` to see all of the bookmarks that have been added.